the only way I can get anything written at all is to write really, really shitty first draftsfrom Bird by Bird, by Anne Lamott.

-Maybe you’re a finance coach writing a book about pitfalls new investors should avoid.
-Rather than asking a fellow financial professional to look at the manuscript, why not ask someone who’s not even sure what a finance coach does?
+Maybe you’re a financial advisor writing a book about pitfalls new investors should avoid.
+Rather than asking a fellow financial professional to look at the manuscript, why not ask someone who’s not even sure what a financial advisor does?

 Non-specialists might tell us if our text is engaging, if we have pitched the writing for a general audience, and whether we are asking the reader to fill in any gaps.
 Unlike writing professionals though, these readers may not be able to advise us on how to fix these issues.

 A word of caution here – it’s important to let the reader know the type of feedback you want.